 - University Medical School - 6 years

-Applicants from British medical schools provide BMAT, GAMSAT, UKCAT exam results.
+Applicants from UK medical schools provide results of BMAT, GAMSAT, UKCAT exams.

-- Canadian medical schools accept students for Master's courses after graduating with a bachelor's degree in chemistry, biology, and mathematics.
-There are also programs lasting 5 years with a preparatory year.
-Applicants are taking MCAT exams; French courses are possible (in Quebec).
+- Canadian medical schools accept students for graduate courses after completing a bachelor's degree in chemistry, biology, and mathematics.
+There are also 5-year programs with a preparatory year.
+Candidates take the MCAT; French courses are also possible (in Quebec).

-- Medical education in Australia lasts 4-6 years, depending on the chosen training program:
+- Medical education in Australia lasts 4-6 years, depending on the program of study chosen:

 - Graduate medical program - 4 years, for those who graduated with a bachelor's degree in chemistry, biology.
-Applicants will need a MCAT or GAMSAT certificate
+Candidates will need the MCAT or GAMSAT certificate

-- Undergraduate medical program - 6 years, Admission after a 12-year school.
-Applicants pass the UMAT test.
+- Undergraduate Medical Program - 6 years, admission after 12 years of high school.
+Applicants take the UMAT.

-- German medical universities teach future doctors for 6 years:
+- German medical schools teach future doctors for 6 years:

 - 2 years - theory